cesarvspr/IP-country-checker/README.md

 ## Description

-This project a microservice that is daily update with the GeoLite country dataset with an api endpoint to authorize login based on the informed ip address.
+This project is a microservice that does daily updates with the GeoLite country dataset through an api endpoint to authorize login based on the informed ip address.

 ### The request
 - Success example